serilog/serilog-settings-configuration/README.md

 ### Filter section

 This section defines filters that will be applied to log events.
-It is especially usefull in combination with _[Serilog.Filters.Expression](https://github.com/serilog/serilog-filters-expressions)_ package so you can write expression in text form:
+It is especially usefull in combination with _[Serilog.Filters.Expression](https://github.com/serilog/serilog-expressions)_ (or legacy _[Serilog.Filters.Expression](https://github.com/serilog/serilog-filters-expressions)_) package so you can write expression in text form:

 ```json
 "Filter": [{